 Rocket maker Skyroot Aerospace Private Ltd’s Vikram-1 rocket is slated to lift off from a mobile launch pad or transporter, erector, and launcher (TEL), a top company official said.

 The Hyderabad-based company is planning to test-launch its rocket with a couple of satellites by the end of this year, he added.

 Our maiden rocket launch will be with a couple of satellites from a mobile launch pad or technically called transporter, erector and launcher.
 The launch will happen from India’s rocket port at Sriharikota belonging to Indian Space Research Organisation (ISRO), – Pawan Kumar Chandana, Co-Founder, and CEO, Skyroot Aerospace told IANS.

 Simply put, a TEL is a vehicle that carries the rocket, then elevates to a lift-off position where the rocket blasts off towards the skies.

-Chandana however agreed that the company’s Vikram-1 rocket may not be carrying to its full payload capacity of about 225kg on its maiden flight.
+Chandana, however agreed that the company’s Vikram-1 rocket may not be carried to its full payload capacity of about 225kg on its maiden flight.